Content code

 Corps

-Fluorescence is the immediate re-emission in luminous form of energy absorbed by a substance in a specific colour.
+Fluorescence is the immediate re-emission of luminous energy absorbed by a substance in a precise colour.

 Corps

-A fluorescent substance will only produce visible light when it is stimulated.
-In total darkness, fluorescence will not be observed over a long period, unlike phosphorescence.
+A fluorescent substance produces visible radiation only when stimulated.
+In full darkness, fluorescence cannot be observed over a long period, unlike phosphorescence.

 Content